Jaakal/client-manager/README.md

 ### Installing

-First you will need to install [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide/) or some similar other IDE which is capable to run Java projects.
-Second you will have to install the newest version of [Node](https://nodejs.org/en/download/).
+At first you will need to install [IntelliJ IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide/) or some other IDE which is capable to run Java projects.
+Secondly you will have to install the newest version of [Node](https://nodejs.org/en/download/).
 Then move from the project root directory to the "/src/client" directory through terminal and follow the instructions below.

 Install all the necessary JavaScript packages: